wustl-pctg/futurerd/README.md

 ### Compiling the tool

-1. First we need to build the compiler.
+1. First use the `setup.sh` script to build the compiler and download the `dedup` datasets.
 If using link-time optimization (recommended to replicate results), set `BINUTILS_PLUGIN_DIR` in `build-llvm-linux.sh` to the directory where `plugin-api.h` is located.
 After this (or if you're not using LTO), run `build-llvm-linux.sh`.

-2. Build/obtain the runtime library (TODO)

-3. Build the library: just `make` in the top level directory
+Also make sure that the system linker (`ld`) points to GNU `gold`.

+2. If replicating results, run `bench/run.sh`, which will compile all the remaining pieces and run all benchmarks.
+Otherwise you can run `make mode=release rdalg=ALG` in the `src` directory, where `ALG` can be either `structured` (for MultiBags) or `nonblock` (for MultiBags+).

-### Compiling programs
+### Compiling your own programs

-Compile your program(s) with `-fcilktool -fsanitize=thread` and link with the library.
+Compile your programs with our compiler, using the `-fcilktool -fsanitize=thread` flags, and link with the library.
 Now races will be detected, assuming you're not using locks or any form of synchronization other than spawn/sync and futures.

 ### API Options